domchu/ts-slider/ts-slider/README.md

 export default App;

+NOTE:
+The slides id must be a number,
+All slides image,title, description, link and button text must be a string,

+ICONS
+for Next button icon use <FaArrowRight/>
+for previous button icon use <FaArrowLeft/> from react-icon library

+installation.
+npm install react-icons

 FEATURES

 Fully responsive: Adapts to different screen sizes automatically.
 Customizable: Easily change icons and slide content.
-Autoplay: Optionally enable automatic slide transitions.
+Autoplay: enable automatic slide transitions.

 LICENSE
 This package is open-source and licensed under the MIT License.